No one wants to spend more money than they have to in keeping a space’s temperature comfortable.

 That’s where low-e -- or low-emissivity -- glass comes in.

-Pairing the performance of standard glass sheets with energy efficiency, insulated glass units (IGU) with low-e glass are designed to be a barrier from sunlight and cold drafts.
+Pairing the performance of standard glass sheets with energy efficiency, a low-e insulated glass unit (IGU) is designed to be a barrier from sunlight and cold drafts.

-With enhanced insulating properties against the elements, low-e glass IGUs reduce your heating and cooling costs.
+With enhanced insulating properties against the elements, low-e glass IGUs reduce your hating and cooling costs.

-What is Low-E Glass and How Are Low-E Glass IGUs Manufactured?
+What is Low-E Glass and How Are Low-E Glass Insulated Glass Units Manufactured?

 Low-e glass is made by applying one or more ultra-thin coatings to a pane of glass.
 Each coating consists of an element that reflects ultraviolet rays and heat, as well as an outer layer that improves durability.

 In creating a low-e IGU, a narrow strip of coating around the perimeter of a pane’s edge is removed.
 This allows sealants to directly bond to a piece of glass and prevents coating corrosion.

 To maximize efficiency and increase insulation, the space between panes is filled with inert gas and sealed.
 Common inert gasses in IGUs include:

 Argon is most often used in low-e glass IGUs, as it’s the most affordable.